Robert College: Higher education

 Robert College graduates traditionally continue their education in the United States or Turkey, though in recent years the number of students studying in Canada and the United Kingdom increased.
-Every year, approximately 50–60 percent of the graduating class choose to study abroad, while those wishing to study in Turkey get placed in a university based on their score on the Core Proficiency Test-Advanced Proficiency Test (TYT-AYT).
+Every year, approximately 50–60 percent of the graduating class choose to study abroad, while those wishing to study in Turkey get placed in a university based on their score on the Core Proficiency Test–Advanced Proficiency Test (TYT-AYT).
 In 2006, Robert College ranked first in all three sections of ÖSS, a formerly-administered Student Selection and Placement System test, among private high schools in Turkey, with 76 out of 132 students taking the exam scoring in the top 0.3% (top 5000).
-Out of the 104 students who chose to study in Turkey, 29 were admitted to Boğaziçi University, which is the overall highest ranking school in Turkey.
+Out of the 104 students who chose to study in Turkey, 29 were admitted to Boğaziçi University, which is the one of the highest ranking schools in Turkey.
 56 students chose to continue their education abroad and 36% of these students are attending Ivy League colleges.
 In 2011, Robert College placed 123 graduates in Turkish universities, 21 of them, 40%, in Boğaziçi University.
 Another 53 planned to study abroad, 8 (15%) in the Ivy League.
 Of the 79 students who had applied abroad, 75 were offered admission.

 Co-curricular activities

-Robert College has a rich history of co-curricular activities and sports, with about 100 student activity clubs as of 2015.
+Robert College has about 100 student activity clubs as of 2015.
 Robert College introduced basketball to the Ottoman Empire in 1907.
 The first Student Council in Ottoman Empire was also formed in 1908 in Robert College.